History / Heritage

 This cabin is situated in Crapo Park only feet from where Lt.
 Zebulon Pike raised the first American flag on what would become Iowa soil.
 The cabin was constructed in 1910 by the Hawkeye Natives, an organization whose membership was limited to people born in Des Moines County.
 The cabin now serves as a museum exploring early settlement experiences with pioneer furniture and tools.

 210 Court St, Burlington

-The library boasts a single story, completely accessible public area.
-Once inside, you will find a comfortable setting to read a book, search the web, enjoy a snack, or just gaze out the window at a great river view.
-In addition to books, the library offers DVDs, audio books, music CDs, and magazines as well as downloadable books and magazines.
-The children’s area features a fanciful story time room, and teens have their own space with seating and collections just for them.
-The local history and genealogy room features a strong collection of local and regional material.
-Each year hundreds of people come from around the country to research local and family history.
-Computers are offered for patron use, or a wireless network is available for anyone wishing to bring their laptop or mobile device.
-A copier and fax machine is also open for public use.
-Footnotes, a used book shop, and Stories Café are located in the lobby of the library.
-A giant outdoor chess and checkers board adds to the fun of visiting the Burlington Public Library.
+Once inside, you will find a comfortable setting to read a book, search the web, or just gaze out the window at a great river view.
+In addition to books, the library loans out DVDs, audio books, CDs, and magazines as well as downloadable books and magazines.
+The history and genealogy room feature a strong collection of local and regional material.
+Footnotes, a used book shop, and a giant outdoor chess and checkers board add to the fun.

 The memorial was dedicated on July 4, 2015 as a tribute to all veterans in the Mississippi Valley.
-Artistic scenes depicting each branch of service and the role it has played in peacetime and in war are featured on the front of the memorial, and over 2,000 veteran names are inscribed on the reverse side.
-The memorial is truly an impressive sight.
+Artistic scenes depicting each branch of service and the role it has played in peacetime and in war are featured on the front of the memorial, and over 2000 veteran names are inscribed on the reverse side.

 Third Street between Washington and Columbia Streets